-There are a number of things you need to consider before attending the Grace Hopper Celebration, from covering costs to booking hotels and flights.
+There are a number of things you need to consider before attending Grace Hopper Celebration, from covering costs to booking hotels and flights.
 Here are some steps and suggestions on how to plan a successful visit for your faculty and students.

 Encourage your academic institution to become a sponsor.
-Being a sponsor guarantees your institution a certain number of pre-paid registrations, branding, and visibility at the celebration.
+Being a sponsor guarantees your institution a certain number of pre-paid registrations, branding, and visibility at GHC.
 You will also have a booth, where you can advertise research positions, graduate school opportunities, and faculty positions, or convene with your students and alumni.

-- Involve everyone in your fundraising events and efforts: your alumni association, your department chair or dean, your students, etc.
+- Involve everyone – your alumni association, your department chair or dean, your students, etc. – in your fundraising events and efforts

 - Reach out to corporate sponsors or local companies that recruit from your department.
 Companies want to support their future employees and may provide funding for GHC.
 Be prepared to work with several entities, as one partner may not be able to cover the entire cost.